Saint Luke's Health System

-Saint Luke's Health System is a non-profit hospital network in the bi-state Kansas City metro area, located in northeast Kansas and northwest Missouri.
-It traces its history to its flagship hospital, Saint Luke's Hospital of Kansas City, which was established in 1882.
-With over 12,000 local employees, Saint Luke's Health System is the third largest private employer in the Kansas City metro.
+Saint Luke's Health System is an Episcopal Church non-profit hospital network in the bi-state Kansas City metro area, located in northeast Kansas and northwest Missouri.
+With over 12,000 local employees, it is the third largest private employer in the Kansas City metro.

+Saint Luke's Health System traces its history to its flagship hospital, Saint Luke's Hospital of Kansas City, which was established in 1882.
+On January 1, 2024, its operations were merged with those of BJC HealthCare, forming BJC Health System.